 Finally, a healthy cake!
 After dozens of tries, fails and much frustration, at long last I have succeeded in baking a healthy cake that cuts out most of the carbs (including sugar) and saturated fats that usually go into a cake, whilst maintaining a soft and spongy consistency and most importantly, a fantastic taste!

 The main challenges when substituting the classic cake ingredients such as butter, sugar and plain flour are really rather difficult to overcome.
 One time the cake doesn’t rise, another time the sugar substitute leaves a crunchy note as it doesn’t dissolve properly, another time the consistency is like cardboard, or the whole cake collapses when getting it out of the tin.

-However, using powdered erythritol (I have now switched to erythritol, a sugar alcohol that is very similar to Sukrin, since Sukrin is getting ridiculously expensive), and mixing it with arrowroot flour and almond flour (almond flour on its own without lots of fat makes it very dense and dry), I have finally managed to bake a scrumptious cake with a splendid Rupsha-friendly icing.
+However, using a combination powdered and erythritol Gold (I have now switched to erythritol, a polyol that is very similar to Sukrin, since Sukrin is getting ridiculously expensive), and mixing it with almond flour, oat fibre, and a tiny bit of polenta, I have finally managed to bake a scrumptious cake with a splendid, Rupsha-friendly, cream cheese frosting.
 So, here we go!

-Vanilla bean powder − ½ teaspoon (or 1 teaspoon vanilla essence)
+Vanilla bean powder − ½ teaspoon (or 2 teaspoons vanilla essence)